 “Guerrero captured something very special in these great artists,” says Exhibit Producer Daniel Swadener.
 “The Promega exhibit will show how Guerrero reveals both the truth and beauty of these artists and their work.”
 Guerrero documented Wright and his architecture for over 20 years into 1959.
 He spent 13 years recording the art and life of Alexander Calder and 5 years with Louise Nevelson.

 Guerrero’s photographs have been exhibited and accessed by galleries and producers nationwide.
 His work has been displayed at the Museum of Modern Art, Whitney Museum of American Art, and the Guggenheim Museum.
 In addition, his photographs were featured in a 1998 PBS documentary on Frank Lloyd Wright by Ken Burns.
 An exhibit of 60 of Guerrero’s Wright-related photographs is on permanent display at the Monona Terrace Convention Center.

-Guerrero will be joined by several other family artists who are also exhibiting their works.
-Pieces include profound, wooden carved masks by nephew and award winning artist Zarco Guerrero and intricate beaded and carved jewelry by Carmen De Novais Guerrero.
-Additional artists include Pedro Guerrero’s son Ben, grandsons Alexander and Antonio Guerrero, granddaughter Hannah Guerrero and grand- nephew Quetzal.
+Joining Guerrero were several other family artists who are also exhibited their works.
+Pieces included profound, wooden carved masks by nephew and award winning artist Zarco Guerrero and intricate beaded and carved jewelry by Carmen De Novais Guerrero.
+Additional artists included Pedro Guerrero’s son Ben, grandsons Alexander and Antonio Guerrero, granddaughter Hannah Guerrero and grand- nephew Quetzal.